 At OERA (the Offshore Energy Research Association), we're navigators and collaborators helping Atlantic Canada move toward a more sustainable energy future by providing the unbiased information and insight needed to plan a path forward.
 We are a non-profit organization that serves as an independent and impartial knowledge and capacity builder.
 We support economic growth in the Atlantic provinces by exploring and assessing cleantech opportunities.
 Our team also enables expert energy research with input from academia, industry, government, regulators and others.
 Our scope encompasses all energy-related research, including onshore and offshore petroleum, cleantech and renewable energy.

 Commercializing innovation and growing the use of renewable energy are areas where Alisdair has substantial experience.
-He’s an advocate for R&D that assesses potential impacts of petroleum exploration, development and production.
+He’s an advocate for R&D that assesses impacts of energy development and renewable energy technologies on the natural and social environment.
 He believes in building lasting relationships with researchers and academics, industry partners, public servants and elected officials.
 Get in touch with Alisdair to learn how OERA can facilitate research initiatives by creating made-to-order teams of experts and maximizing funding.

 Director of Research

 Russell is an expert in areas including environmental impact assessment, green energy and environmental regulation of industrial development.
 His hands-on project experience encompasses everything from planning and data analysis to participating in public meetings and developing work plans.
 Contact Russell to learn more about OERA’s geoscience research initiatives and how the association can help meet your research needs.